jorishr/notes-on-backend/express/locals.md

 ## Express or app.locals
 If you configure the object `app.locals` the key-value pairs persist throughout the life of the application and accessible on every route.

-This is simalar to the `res.locals` object properties that are valid only for the lifetime and scope of the request.
+This is similar to the `res.locals` object properties that are valid only for the lifetime and scope of the request.
 They are available only to the view(s) rendered during that request / response cycle (if any).

 You can access local variables in templates rendered within the application.
-This is useful for application-level data (names, titles, etc.) and helper functions (momentjs).
+This is useful for application-level data (names, titles, etc.) and helper functions (moment-js).

 ## Example
-Make momentjs functions available on all views:
+Make moment-js functions available on all views:
 ```javascript
 app.locals.moment = require('moment');
 ```